Trump's Interior Secretary Recommends Shrinking Obama's Controversial National Monument

 A Trump administration official has recommended shrinking a controversial national monument in Utah that was one of President Obama's final, legacy-defining orders.

-Interior Secretary Ryan Zinke on Monday made the recommendation to shrink the Bears Ears National Monument in a five page report obtained by BuzzFeed News and submitted to the White House.
-The report recommends revising the boundary of the 1.35 million-acre monument in Utah's San Juan County and requests "congressional authority to enable tribal co-management of designated cultural areas."
+Interior Secretary Ryan Zinke made the recommendation on Monday to shrink the Bears Ears National Monument in a five-page report obtained by BuzzFeed News and submitted to the White House.
+The report recommends revising the boundary of the 1.35 million-acre monument in Utah's San Juan County, and requests "congressional authority to enable tribal co-management of designated cultural areas."

-In a conference call Monday, Zinke said that he did not yet have a recommended acreage for Bears Ears "because we're not at that point of drawing specific lines."
+In a conference call on Monday, Zinke said that he did not yet have a recommended acreage for Bears Ears "because we're not at that point of drawing specific lines."
 He added that he would have a more detailed report later this year.

-Monday's report is the first recommendation by Trump's Interior department in a broader review of dozens of national monuments created by presidents over the last two decades.
-Trump ordered the review in April with decisions regarding other monuments expected in August.
-And though the Trump administration has said there were no predetermined outcomes for the review, the president described it as an end to "egregious abuse of federal power."
+Monday's report is the first recommendation by Trump's Department of the Interior in a broader review of dozens of national monuments created by presidents over the last two decades.
+Trump ordered the review in April, with decisions regarding other monuments expected in August.
+And although the administration has said there were no predetermined outcomes for the review, the president described it as an end to the "egregious abuse of federal power."

 At issue is the Antiquities Act, a 1906 law that gives a president broad power to create national monuments with the stroke of a pen.
 Though the monuments are typically carved out of land the federal government already owns, critics believe the monument designations often come with new regulations that are a burden on local economies.